Updated November 24, 2020

-Importantly, local counties or municipalities are not restricted from adopting more protective standards than those contained in the state-wide Safer At Home Order.
+Importantly, local counties or municipalities are not restricted from adopting more protective standards than those contained in the Order.
 Whether or not a brokerage firm must abide by stricter protocols or a real estate broker is permitted to conduct specific activities is dependent on the applicable county or municipality’s specific governmental directive.
-Many Colorado counties and municipalities have already enacted stricter standards that continue to evolve.

-Please contact me if you have any questions with respect to the state-wide Safer At Home Order or any specific county or municipality directive.
+Please contact me if you have any questions with respect to the COVID-19 Dial or any specific county or municipality directive.
 As brokers and property managers navigate this ever-evolving COVID-19 reality, they should consider implementing COVID-19-specific contractual provisions and obtaining waivers and releases to protect themselves, their businesses, and their clients.

 A. Real Estate Broker and Property Manager Risk Reduction

 I’ve seen several COVID-19 risk reduction tools circulating in the marketplace, including MLS COVID-19-related warnings, COVID-19 front door notices, and ‘COVID-19 symptom-free’ certifications.
 While all of those options are better than ‘business as usual,’ a simple disclosure and release is the benchmark when it comes to protecting broker, business, and clients.

 Our firm has developed a COVID-19 Disclosure and Release Agreement bundle for real estate brokers to use in every situation regardless of whether the broker represents a seller or buyer.
 Additionally, our firm has developed a COVID-19 Disclosure and Release Agreement bundle for property managers to use with respect to owners, current tenants, prospective tenants, and vendors.

 B. Contract to Buy/Sell and Listing Contract Provisions